MyungSinKim/UXExercises/README.md

 # UXExercises

-Series of exercies in iOS and OS X user experience programming
+Series of exercies in user experience programming

 ## Credits